Ministry of Health Singapore. All Rights Reserved.

-In South-east Asia, tuberculosis, gonorrhoea, cholera and pneumonia, among others, have already shown resistance to current drug treatments.
+In South-east Asia, tuberculosis, gonorrhea, cholera and pneumonia, among others, have already shown resistance to current drug treatments.
 The result is prolonged periods of sickness, more expensive treatments and greater risks to communities.
 Governments must prioritise the provision of water and sanitation systems to counter the spread of disease.
 In addition, the immediate and cost-effective way to reduce risk is handwashing with soap.

 Handwashing can help eliminate millions of courses of antibiotics that are currently ineffectively and often inappropriately prescribed.
 Proper hygiene behaviour also helps prevent the spread of contagious diseases such as Sars, H5N1 influenza and Ebola, long considered impending threats among dense populations.

 However, handwashing with soap is more commonly said than it is done.
-Notoriously difficult to monitor, rates of handwashing with soap vary dramatically, though rarely surpass 40 per cent to 50 per cent at key times and can be much lower, according to international studies.
-Even among medical professionals, there is an overall median compliance rate of only 40 per cent, according to the AMR global report.
+Notoriously difficult to monitor, rates of handwashing with soap vary dramatically, though rarely surpass 40 percent to 50 percent at key times and can be much lower, according to international studies.
+Even among medical professionals, there is an overall median compliance rate of only 40 percent, according to the AMR global report.

 Knowledge and practice are not equivalent.
 Establishing regular hygiene behaviour requires water, soap and a convenient basin together at the proper time and place – an "enabling environment".

 For those living in affluent cities, this challenge may not be obvious.
 Yet, piped water and modern sinks are expensive and often unavailable in rural areas.
 Traditional water storage methods create awkward logistics for handwashing.